Sasan-Faraj/DataSubsetting_GPOAnalysis/README.md

 </p>

-The first line only needs to be run once on your computer to ensure that you computer has access to the library 'readxl'.
+The first line only needs to be run once on your computer to ensure that your computer has access to the package 'readxl'.
 The second line actually brings the package into your R session and it needs to be run each time you enter into an R session.

 ---

-Now that we have the library we want, we can begin to bring in the excel file.
+Now that we have the package we want, we can begin to bring in the excel file.
 For this specific example, let's assume we are working with a .xlsx version of the data, you would run the following piece of code.
 Note, the specific file name may be different, but you will want to ensure that the file tage (.xlsx) is within the quotations.

 <code> df <- read_xlsx("datafile 2 27 23.xlsx") </code>

  This line of code uses the 'read_xlsx' function to bring in the xlsx sheet and save into our R session as a dataframe labeled as df.
-So now whenever you want to subset the dataframe, you just need to call df.
+Now whenever you want to see the dataframe, you can either write and run `view(df)`, or you can click `df` on the top right panel of your RStudio session.

+ There are analogous functions for other types of excel sheets that you can find in the documentation.

    <h2 align = "center"> Subsetting the Dataframe </h2>

 We use logical statements every day of our lives.
 For instance, I was X and Y. Maybe, I want X and (Y or Z).
-In the context of this analysis, we would say something like I want a copy of the dataframe where the (library size is small) and (the library is from Alabama or Virginia) and (they checked off for having outreach services.
+In the context of this analysis, we would say something like I want a copy of the dataframe where the (library size is small) and (the library is from Alabama or Virginia) and (they checked off for having outreach services).
 In R, there are specific characters that match with those logical words when subsetting a dataframe.
 Those are within the table below.

 | Logical Statement | Logical Operator |
 | ---              |            ---  |